Best Restaurants in Grand Canyon National ParkOur favorites include some of this destination's best restaurants—from fine dining to simple fare.

 Though most dining establishments are on the South Rim, from Big Macs in the South Rim gateway town of Tusayan to filet mignon and million dollar views at the dining room in Grand Canyon North Rim Lodge , there's something for every budget inside, and just outside, the park.
 While there's good-to-excellent food to be had, there are also a few restaurants (we won't name names) that know your choices of where to eat are somewhat limited and put forth a half-hearted effort to please the palate.

 Places to Eat South of the Park

-At the Coronado Room in the Best Western Premier Grand Canyon Squire Inn , discerning diners weary of eating straight from the skillet are pampered with escargot and elk steak.
+At the Coronado Room in the Squire Resort at The Grand Canyon, BW Signature Collection , discerning diners weary of eating straight from the skillet are pampered with escargot and elk steak.
 The Continental and Southwestern menu also features chicken, beef and seafood plates, along with an extensive wine list.
 An elegant, yet casual atmosphere, complemented by an attentive staff, affords the perfect setting for unwinding.

 Restaurants on the South Rim